marcglasberg/asyncredux.com/react/tutorial/the-basic-ui.md

 However, when the action succeeds, we want to clear the input field.
 To do this, we need to wait until the action is completed, check if it completed successfully, and then clear the input field with `setInputText('')`.

 This is why we use the `dispatchAndWait` method instead.
-It returns a Promise that completes when the action is completed, and also return the `Status` object that allows us to check if the action was successful:
+It returns a Promise that completes when the action is completed, and also returns a `Status` object that tells us if the action was successful:

 ```tsx
 async function sendInputToStore(text: string) {
   let status = await store.dispatchAndWait(new AddTodoAction(text));